jwunderl/pxt-arcade/docs/courses/csintro3/orientation/math.md

 In Blocks, each step of an equation needed it's own block.
 This can make formulas difficult to properly express, as it can be hard to identify (or change) the order in which they are evaluated.

-In JavaScript, the same formulas can be easier to express, as the syntax (structure) is much closer to common mathematical notations.
+In JavaScript, the same formulas can be easier to express, as the syntax (structure) is much closer to what is used when evaluating math by hand or with a scientific calculator.

 | Operation         | Block                 | JavaScript            |
 | :---------------- | :-------------------: | :-------------------- |